 We expect leaders to come along on the excursions, hikes and other activities away from the campsite.
 You will also have the opportunity to join in with the activities on site and sometimes we will ask your help to supervise these activities.

 If you need transport for your group from Schiphol Airport, Rotterdam Airport, or the ferry terminals at IJmuiden, Hoek van Holland, or Rotterdam, the Jamborette will be able to book a coach for you at a reasonable price.
-You will be able to book this service through our webshop (the starting date of our webshop will be announced later).
 On the arrival and departure days we will provide a shuttle service between Halfweg-Zwanenburg railway station and the campsite to transport heavy gear.
 As the campsite is less than a mile (1,5 km) away, we won’t offer transport for participants and their personal luggage from this station.

 For groups outside of Europe or with a travelling distance of more than 2000 km one way it is possible to hire a limited amount of cooking equipment and tents.
 The scout leader can apply for this on the participants portal.
 For groups from Europe it is not possible to hire cooking equipment and tents.
 All groups can hire benches, tables and pioneering poles.

 Gas cannisters (propane and Camping Gaz) will be available for ordering from January 2019.
 These orders can be placed until June 1st.
 Same deadline applies to other rental equipment available through the group shop.

 Certain items, for example tables, benches, and gas cannisters, will be available for hire and you will be able to book these via the web shop, the starting date will be announced later.
 You will also have the possibility to loan pioneering poles for building your camp kitchen or a nice entrance gate.
 These will also be available for booking via the web shop.
 The pioneering poles will be sold at a low price after the Jamborette, which might be a good opportunity to replenish your group’s pole stocks!